EdwardBetts/osm-wikidata/README.md

 tagged with man\_made=bridge and for a hospital or other campus the aim is to tag the way or relation that represents the entire site.

-### English language Wikipedia categories are used for matching
+### English language Wikipedia categories and Wikidata are used for matching

 The matching system makes use of categories on Wikipedia because the information on Wikidata is incomplete.
 Wikidata includes an import of all Wikipedia including the coordinates, but for a lot of items the 'instance of' property is not set.

-Only Wikidata items with a page on English language Wikipedia are included in the match.
-In the future I'll add support for matching items without a linked Wikipedia article.

 There is a mapping from Wikipedia category to possible OSM tags.
 For example if a Wikipedia article has the word 'station' in any category then railway=station